Travel Guide To Almeria Spain

 Almeria hides some hidden gems if you are a lover of quiet pristine beaches with clean warm waters.

 In the eastern part of the province is the Cabo de Gata natural park where construction has been kept to an absolute minimum.
 Warm and clear waters flow all along the shores of this natural park.
-The area is ideal for tranquil bathing and snorkelling enthusiasts looking to explore the clear shallow waters around the rocky outcrops.
+The area is ideal for tranquil bathing and snorkeling enthusiasts looking to explore the clear shallow waters around the rocky outcrops.

 If this type of holiday floats your boat then head for the remote villages of Los Escullos, Playa de los Genoveses, San Jose and Playa de Monsul.
 These sleepy Spanish seaside towns with quite beaches may be slightly off the beaten track but are well worth the trip.